thenriq/Iris_dataset_Fisher/README.md

 Also, the raw data can be downloaded from [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php) and the Iris dataset collection is available [here](https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data).
 After downloaded, the python code and the *iris.data* file must be in the same folder

-The code below was used to open the dataset:
+The code below was used to open the dataset: *(line 9)*

 `filename = open("iris.data","r")`

-Then, columns names were added with this code:
+Then, columns names were added with this code: *(line 10)*

 `names = ['Sepal-Length', 'Sepal-Width', 'Petal-Length', 'Petal-Width', 'Species']`

-An object named "*dataset*" was created using the code below from Pandas library in order to access and manipulate the *iris.data*'s file content:
+An object named "*dataset*" was created using the code below from Pandas library in order to access and manipulate the *iris.data*'s file content: *(line 11)*

 `dataset = pd.read_csv(filename,names=names)`

 <br/>

-The amont of data can be checked with the command below:
+The amont of data can be checked with the command below: *(line 15)*

 `print(dataset.groupby('Species').size())`